 The Medusa Project is an initiative to reclaim Medusa - the mythical Greek woman whose gaze could turn anyone to stone - as a symbol of female empowerment.

-Founded in 2021, The Medusa Project has three goals:
+The Medusa Project has three goals:

-To support the advancement of women
+To support the advancement of women by promoting accurate depictions of women in classical literature

 THE MEDUSA PROJECT IS MAKING AN IMPACT.